-which proves the proposition for the special case of homogenous polynomials.
+which proves the proposition for the special case of homogeneous polynomials.

-The general result now follows for all polynomials (obtained by taking linear combinations of the homogeneous ones), and finally for all $C^2$ functions by taking suitable limits of polynomial sequences. \end{proof}
+The general result now follows for all polynomials (obtained by taking linear combinations of the homogeneous ones) and finally for all $C^2$ functions (by taking suitable limits of polynomial sequences). \end{pf*}

 The explicit description of a Kelvin transform allows us to compute the Green function for the independent BESQ processes inside the unit simplex.
-As before, consider $Z=(Z_1, \ldots, Z_n)$ be a vector of independent BESQ processes of dimensions $(\theta_1, \ldots, \theta_n)$ respectively, satisfying the assumptions of Proposition \ref{exitderiv}.
-In that case, the process $Z$ is transient (the sum $\zeta$ being a BESQ process that is transient).
+As before, consider $Z=(Z_1, \ldots, Z_n)$ to be a vector of independent BESQ processes with respective dimensions $\theta_1, \ldots, \theta_n$, satisfying the assumptions of Proposition \ref {exitderiv}.
+In that case, the process $Z$ is transient (the sum $\zeta $ being a BESQ process that is transient).